 All heating and air conditioning systems require the use of filters to keep the coil from getting clogged with dust.
 With properly sized filters that are changed regularly, a system is able to 'breathe' properly, and it runs at its peak efficiency.
 It also filters out the dust, pollen, pet hair, etc. from your building.

 When a filter becomes clogged with dust, pollen, etc, it causes the fan to work harder in an attempt to move the proper amount of air across the coil.
 The efficiency of the system is diminished, and it will take longer for the unit to cool or heat the building.
 Pre-mature failure of the fan motor can also occur, because of the excessive demand placed on it.

-If there is water in the emergency drain pan but the drain lines are draining properly, this could be due to a frozen coil.
+If there is water in the emergency drain pan but the drain lines are draining properly, this could be due to a frozen coil or a cracked drain pan.
 If the filters are ok, a service call is needed to correct the issue.